Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Weight gain from antidepressants and antipsychotics is a universal problem.
 In fact, many patients will not start or stop taking their medication for fear of gaining weight, especially women.

-Although not everyone will eventually gain weight from the meds, it's a major issue because if you're reluctant to take your antidepressant for fear of gaining weight, your mental health may not improve.
-And if you gain excessive weight due to prolong use of the mental health drug, there's a risk of cardiovascular diseases, type 2 diabetes, and obesity.
+Although not everyone will eventually gain weight from antidepressants, it's a major issue because if you're reluctant to take your meds for fear of gaining weight, your mental health condition may not improve.
+And if you become overweight due to prolonged use of an antidepressant, there's a risk of cardiovascular diseases, type 2 diabetes, and obesity.
 It's a dilemma.

 But it doesn't have to be.
 If you're worried about gaining weight from antidepressants or antipsychotic medication, there's a solution — two, in fact: exercise and metformin.